MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/install-mobile-app.md

 ---
 title: Get Business Central on Your Mobile Device
-description: You can view and edit your Business Central data on your phone or tablet.
+description: This topic describes the various ways you can view and edit your Business Central data, send to Excel and more on your phone or tablet.
 author: edupont04
 ms.service: dynamics365-business-central
 ms.topic: get-started-article